kyegomez/MegaVIT/README.md

 ```

 # Todo
-- [ ] Add flash attention, with layernorm before attn, and then layernom for qk values,
+- [x] Add flash attention, with layernorm before attn, and then layernom for qk values,
-- [ ] Basic training script on CIFAR,
+- [x] Basic training script on CIFAR,

+- [ ] Add `FSDP` to training script,
 - [ ] When using ViT-22B, similar to any large scale model, it is difficult to understand how the model arrived at a specific decision, which could lead to lack of
 trust and accountability.
 Add in a mechanism to backtrack
 - [ ] create logic to train the decoder for 300k steps with a batch size of 64 using Adam (Kingma and Ba, 2015) and clip the gradients to a global norm value of 0.05 to stabilize training.
 We linearly increase the learning rate for 2500 steps to 0.0002 (starting from 0) and then decay the learning rate with a cosine schedule (Loshchilov and Hutter, 2017) back to 0.